JRetza/f2y-spinning-followup/apj_build/reply_to_referee.md

 it clear that the posterior PDFs have support at the simulated values.

 The caption has been updated to reflect this change:
-"Approximate 90% credible regions for the component-mass estimates of 5 selected simulations from the spinning analysis; each region is the projection of a rectangular region of chirp-mass–mass-ratio space, bounded by the central 90% credible interval in chirp-mass and upper 90% credible interval in
+"Approximate 90% credible regions for the component-mass esti- mates of 5 selected simulations from the spinning analysis; each region is the projection of a rectangular region of chirp-mass–mass-ratio space, bounded by the central 90% credible interval in chirp-mass and upper 90% credible interval in